pbertera/SIPPing/README.md

     Date: Thu, 25 Apr 2013 003024 +0000
     Max-Forwards: 70

-As you can see the **Date** header has been substituted with the generated date.
+As you can see the **Date** header has beer substituted with the generated date.
 If in your python code you need an additional module you can dynamically include with the **-m** switch.

 Here the list of available options: